BorgwardtLab/MultimodalAMR/README.md

 Since this is a working repository, let us keep the experiments in separate folders as much as possible.

+I included some data in the processed_data folder, but please avoid large files.

 ## Task List
 - Comparison to baselines (Logistic Regression, RF, MLP, others?) on the classification task restricted to a single species and drug. (see DataSplitter _baseline_selection_ method)